walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 # Getting Started

-Create a ``Wallet`` actor, bootstrap wallet state, and keep the actor as the native iOS entry point for wallet operations.
+Create a ``Wallet`` actor, initialize a signing identity, and keep the actor as the native iOS entry point for wallet operations.

 ## Overview